jarad/jarad.github.com/courses/stat544/index.md

 ## Prerequisite

-The prerequisite for the course is previous or concurrent enrollement in [STAT 543](http://catalog.iastate.edu/showcourse/?code=STAT-543&edition=2014-15) or equivalent (Econ 672).
+The prerequisite for the course is previous or concurrent enrollement in [STAT 543](http://catalog.iastate.edu/showcourse/?code=STAT-543&edition=2014-15) or equivalent, e.g. Econ 672.

 ## Q&A